What is WATCHDESK?

 Station Turnovers Configurable sign-off phases per station's training program

-Apparatus Management Fleet tracking with custom fields per station
+Apparatus Management Fleet tracking, mileage, inspection checklists, custom fields

-Member Profile Personal dashboard with stats, points, and cert status
+Member Profile Profile photo, stats, points, cert status, notification preferences

-10 Reports Activity pivots, LOSAP, State Tax, printable forms
+Reports Suite Activity pivots, LOSAP, State Tax, printable forms, CSV export

 LOSAP Form 1024 Auto-generated, print-ready PG County forms for every member